 WASHINGTON, DC – U.S. Senator Gary Peters (MI) reintroduced his bipartisan legislation to help alleviate student loan debt while addressing worker shortages in communities in Michigan and across the country.

-The Workforce Development Through Post-Graduation Scholarships Act of 2021, which Peters introduced with U.S. Senator Shelley Moore Capito (R-WV), would expand post-graduation scholarship grant programs by mandating that scholarship recipients are not required to pay income taxes on awarded funding, similar to traditional scholarships.
-This legislation would help spur long-term economic growth by alleviating the financial burden individuals face from student loan debt and incentivizing graduates to start their careers in areas experiencing shortages in working-aged college graduates.
-Companion legislation will be introduced in the U.S. House of Representatives by Representative Terri Sewell (D-AL) and Representative Darin LaHood (R-IL).
+The Workforce Development Through Post-Graduation Scholarships Act – which Peters introduced with U.S. Senator Shelley Moore Capito (R-WV) – would mandate that scholarship recipients of post-graduation grant programs are not required to pay income taxes on awarded funding, similar to traditional scholarships.
+Post-graduation scholarships are grants that help recent graduates pay down their student debt if they live and work in areas experiencing a shortage of their particular skills.
+Peters’ legislation would help ease the financial burden individuals face from student loan debt, while incentivizing graduates to start their careers in fields that are experiencing worker shortages.
+Companion legislation was introduced in the U.S. House of Representatives by Representative Terri Sewell (D-AL) and Representative Darin LaHood (R-IL).

-“We’re excited to partner with Senator Peters in supporting post-graduation scholarships like the Come Home program we’ve developed that is bringing the best and brightest workers back to St. Clair County,” said Randy Maiers, President & CEO, Community Foundation of St. Clair County.
+“We’re excited to partner with Senator Peters in supporting post-graduation scholarships like the Come Home program we’ve developed that is bringing the best and brightest workers back to St. Clair County,” said Randy Maiers, President and CEO, Community Foundation of St. Clair County.
 “These awards are a win-win for our area: they help recipients pay back their student loan debt while putting their training and education to good use.”

 "By passing post-graduation scholarship legislation, Congress will make it possible for young people to return to their hometowns after college and ensure that communities across the country can attract a workforce that fits their needs,” Kathleen Enright, President and CEO, Council on Foundations said.